9 Knitting stitch dictionaries with interesting knitting stitches (2021)

 Knitting stitch dictionaries (or stitchionaries) are books that contain pattern repeats that knitwear designers or adventurous knitters can use as a source of inspiration.
 Some of these books contain also several garment or accessory patterns and basic knowledge of the related topic and are thus a great source of inspiration for beginner-level knitters as well.

-I have created for you a list of 9 knitting stitch dictionaries that in my opinion are very inspiring and stand out from the basic knitting books.
+I have created for you a list of 9 knitting stitch dictionaries that in my opinion are very inspiring and contain plenty of interesting knitting stitches.
 I have included books for cables, lace and stranded colorwork but also for brioche and slip-stitch knitting.
 If you are looking for a book that covers a wide range of basic stitches I recommend you to take a look at the book 400 Knitting Stitches: A Complete Dictionary of Essential Stitch Patterns.

 1. Japanese knitting stitch bible by Hitomi Shida